bootstrap-vue/bootstrap-vue/src/components/navbar/README.md

 `<b-navbar-toggle>` renders the default Bootstrap v4 _hamburger_ (which is a background SVG image).
 You can supply your own content (such as an icon) via the optionally scoped `default` slot.
 The default slot scope contains the property `expanded`, which will be `true` when the collapse is expanded, or `false` when the collapse is collapsed.

-You can use this to swap the toggle content based on the collapse state:
+Note that the `expanded` scope property only works when supplying the `target` prop as a `string`, and not an `array`.

 ```html
 <template>